Q. What have you achieved so far?

-As a Friend of the Camden Highline you'll be helping reimagine Camden in a way that benefits both the community and local businesses.
+As a Friend of the Camden Highline you'll be helping reimagine Camden in a way that benefits both residents and local businesses.

 Whether you donate £1, £100, or £1,000,000, as a Friend of the Camden Highline you’ll receive invitations to events, regular newsletters and updates on project progress.
 Your contribution will be recognised on the website, and if you donate more than £50, you’ll receive a Camden Highline tote bag.

 In the future we want to be able to offer much more than a just a tote bag!
 We want Friends of the Camden Highline to grow and develop into the network that helps sustains the project once it's built.